keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

     </div>
     <div style="width: 70%; flex-grow: 1; flex-shrink: 1;padding: 20px;">
         <h3>SOFTWARE TRAINING</h3>
-        <p>We offer explained help and planning around all aspects of your I.T needs as experts in the I.T industry.
-We can help you answer questions like the following:</p>
+        <p>We offer workshop based software training courses for training staff or students on various aspects of I.T</p>
         <ul>
             <li>What software exists for performing task X?</li>
             <li>Is software X better than software Y?
 If so, why?</li>